 Generally, the cost of a reciprocal IVF is similar to the cost of a standard IVF procedure with a donor program.
 The only difference in the treatment is that there are two people involved in the procedure.
 The eggs are retrieved from one woman and implanted into the other.

 - ICSI and assisted hatching: $1,500-$3,000

-If insurance coverage is provided, it may only be for the testing and monitoring, but not for the treatment.
+If insurance coverage is provided, it may only be for testing and monitoring, but not for the treatment.
 Patients may only qualify for the insurance if the woman trying to conceive is diagnosed with ovarian failure.
-In such a case insurance covers for treatment, testing and office visits.
+In such a case insurance covers treatment, testing, and office visits.

 Many clinics in the US offer discount programs to help couples afford the reciprocal IVF cost.
 Such programs offer exchange offers.
 Unused eggs can be donated against treatment.
 As IVF is an uncertain treatment, multiple cycles may be required before a successful pregnancy is achieved.

 Lesbian IVF success rate depends largely on the health and age of the woman whose eggs are being used.
 Women who are under the age of 35 have the highest chance of conceiving.
 It is a standard rule for IVF that the younger the woman, the higher the chance she has to conceive through artificial insemination.
 The average success rate for Reciprocal IVF is: